Suprame4/Data_Engineering_Projects/README.md

 4. <ins> Building Data Pipelies with Shell </ins>
 * Create a shell scripts to extract, transform, and load data
 * Create and populate a PostgreSQL table

+5. <ins> Data Modeling with MySQL, PostgreSQL, and IBM Db2 </ins>
+* Apply my knowledge and skills to design databases, create tables, and load data